concurp1-1920/concurp1-1920.github.io/TPs/Zero.md

 **Notes and specifications** :

-- One of the public functions of the library is zero, which takes in parameter the following elements:
+- One of the public functions of the library is `zero`, which takes in parameter the following elements:
   - `lower limit`
   - `upper limit`
   - `number of intervals`